Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study

-Compared to directly generating an Explicit Score with ChatGPT to measure text quality, using the confidence of text-davinci series models to determine whether a text meets certain evaluation criteria (Implicit Score) is less effective.
-This may be due to the distinct distribution characteristics of the two methods.
-The Implicit Score has a sharp peak structure and a limited range, while the Explicit Score has a smoother distribution, enabling better differentiation.
+Compared to generating an Explicit Score with ChatGPT, using the confidence of text-davinci models to determine text quality (Implicit Score) is less effective due to different distribution characteristics.
+Implicit Score has a narrow range and peak structure, while Explicit Score allows better differentiation with its smoother distribution.

 \item \textbf{How can prompt design impact ChatGPT in generating an Explicit Score?} (\S \ref{sec:analysis_explicit_score})